 Maybe the two institutions never should have had the same name.
 Maybe we should have called the legal institution a “civil union” from the start so we didn’t get confused about whose authority was doing the joining.
 But that ship has sailed, and it will be forever impossible for gay couples to enjoy the same legal benefits as married couples without the title of “Married.”

 We can give them that.
-We can give them the recognition that is to us a mere legal formality without making any claims about our covenant with God.
+We can give the gay community the legal recognition that is to us a mere formality without making any claims about our covenant with God.

 Photo by Real Good Studio